Long Beach Resident Does Hard Time Bryon L. Richards

 William Bonin, known as the “Freeway Killer” raped and killed as many as 36 young men and boys, 14 for which he was convicted of and eventually executed for.
 According to an excerpt from Without Remorse, Pelto recalls Bonin saying, “He [referring to a judge] told me I was sadistic and guilty of monstrous criminal conduct.
 I don’t think he had any right to say that to me.
 I couldn’t help myself.
 It wasn’t my fault I killed those boys.”

-Vonda Pelto's Los Angeles Men's Central Jail for work with serial killers and murderers.
 With close conversations like these it’s no wonder it took Pelto 15 years after she started the book to get it finished.
 “The nightmares returned as I tried getting my thoughts together,” said Pelto.
 “But I’ve always been a very tenacious person and was destined to finish it.”

+Pelto adds that she did think about giving up on the book, and her life, at least twice.
 “If I had met one of these charming gentlemen on the outside, I might have gone out with him,” said Pelto.
 “It’s hard to recognize a true killer.”

 Specifically she refers to Ken Bianchi, one of the Hillside Stranglers convicted of kidnapping, raping, torturing and killing females ranging in age from 12 to 28 years old in the hills above Los Angeles.